A Positive Quote for Now

 Picture related to the title of the story

-With permission, I have extracted this picture from StockSnap.
+With permission, I've extracted this picture-quote from the Instagram page of Natszabo.
 All rights reserved worldwide.

-I am a person motivated and influenced by so many diverse forces that I sometimes question the sanity of my existence.
-I am a living paradox - deeply religious yet not as convinced of my exact beliefs as I ought to be; wanting responsibility yet shirking it; loving the truth but often giving way to falsity; believing in moral rectitude but at times viewing obscene materials.
-I pity those, some of whom are very dear to me, who have never learnt how to live; I desire and struggle to be different from them but more often, I am almost an exact likeness.
-I detest selfishness, hatred, jealousy, envy and cynicism but I feel them in myself daily.
+I'm a person motivated and influenced by so many diverse forces that I sometimes question the sanity of my existence.
+I'm a living paradox - deeply religious yet not as convinced of my exact beliefs as I ought to be; wanting responsibility yet shirking it; loving the truth but often giving way to falsity; believing in moral rectitude but viewing obscene materials now and then.
+I pity those, some of whom are very dear to me, who have never learnt how to live; I desire and struggle to be different from them but more often, I'm almost an exact likeness.
+I detest selfishness, hatred, jealousy, envy and cynicism but I feel them in myself every day.

-RECOMMENDATION: If you've enjoyed the above story, you might also enjoy another one on "Growing in Faith".
+RECOMMENDATION: If you've enjoyed this story, you might also enjoy "Goal-Setting Tips From Bill Clinton".

 ---------------------------------------------------------------------